 Symptoms of Hydrocodone Withdrawal and Timeline To Get Well

-The onset of these withdrawal symptoms depend on many factors.
+The onset of these withdrawal symptoms depends on many factors.
 One such factor is what type of hydrocodone the user had been taking.
-Extended release hydrocodone stays in the system longer, therefore, requiring more time for the withdrawal symptoms to take into effect.
-The discomfort from these symptoms are typically the most severe on the second or third day after taking the last dose.
+Extended-release hydrocodone stays in the system longer, requiring more time for the withdrawal symptoms to take effect.
+The discomfort from these symptoms is typically the most severe on the second or third day after taking the last dose.

 The most common withdrawal symptoms, along with a typical time frame that these symptoms occur, include:

-- Aching muscles, joints, and bones along with possible nausea, abdominal cramping and sweating within the first 48 hours
+- Aching muscles, joints, and bones along with possible nausea, abdominal cramping, and sweating within the first 48 hours

-- Vomiting, diarrhea, excessive sweating and possible shaking and lingering muscle aches from days 3-5
+- Vomiting, diarrhea, excessive sweating, and possible shaking and lingering muscle aches from days 3-5

 How to Detox and Get Help with Hydrocodone Addiction

 If you or someone you love is dependent on hydrocodone, there is help.
 At Infinite Recovery, we know that the detox and recovery process can be difficult.
 That is why we take extra care in providing just the right trained and compassionate care you need from clinical and medical professionals.
-Reach out to us and we would love to guide you or a loved family member on the sobriety path you deserve.
+Reach out to us; we would love to guide you or a loved family member on the sobriety path you deserve.

 Infinite Recovery has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations for our references.
 We avoid using tertiary references as our sources.
 You can learn more about how we source our references by reading our editorial guidelines and medical review policy.